GemShae/Ecommerce-Application-Stripe-Sanity/README.md

-# Modern Full Stack ECommerce Application using Stripe and Sanity
+# ECommerce Application using Stripe and Sanity

+Full Stack Application